-How to Style Your Bandage Dress
+How to Style Your Bandage (And Bodycon) Dress

-The bandage dress is believed to be a gift to the fashion world from the 1990s.
-Designer Herve Leger is widely known to be the man who introduced bandage dresses to fashionistas everywhere.
-However, the origin of bandage dresses date back to 1986 when well-known designer Azzedine Alaia (also known as the “King of Cling”) released a collection of form fitting dresses that showed off every inch of the feminine profile.
+The bandage dress was a gift to the fashion world from the 1990s when designer Herve Leger introduced them to fashionistas everywhere.
+However, their real origin dates back to 1986 when well-known designer Azzedine Alaia (also known as the “King of Cling”) released a collection of form-fitting dresses that showed off every inch of the feminine profile.

-A properly constructed bandage dress pulls you in and smooths you out while also being comfortable and easy to wear for long periods of time.
-The dresses are uniquely designed to emphasize your silhouette and the heavy duty fabric reins in your curves to give them the appearance of being seamless and flattering.
+A properly constructed bandage dress pulls you in and smooths you out while also being comfortable to wear for long periods of time.
+They are uniquely designed to emphasize your silhouette, providing curves that are seamless and flattering.

 Use Shoes to Change Your Look

 A bandage dress is the ultimate totem of complete body confidence but does require footwear that compliments either in form or color.
 Usually, these will be heels or full-blown stilettos but don't have to be!